leap-stc/LEAP_template_feedstock/README.md

 pip install pangeo-forge-runner==0.10.2 --no-cache-dir
 ```

-2. You can now use [pangeo-forge-runner](https://github.com/pangeo-forge/pangeo-forge-runner) from the root directory of this repository in the terminal:
+2. You can now use [pangeo-forge-runner](https://github.com/pangeo-forge/pangeo-forge-runner) from the root directory of a checked out version of this repository in the shell

 ```shell
 pangeo-forge-runner bake \
   --repo=./ \